woman with coccydynia doing yoga stretches

 • Stretches: Relax your pelvic floor and gluteal muscles by engaging in activities that encourage stretching, like yoga or pilates.
 In particular, Happy Baby, Child’s Pose, Triangle Pose, and Squats are good at relieving tailbone pain.

 • Dietary Changes: Eat healthy, well-balanced, and well-portioned meals to maintain an optimal BMI.
 In addition, if your coccydynia is caused by Levator Ani Syndrome (or pelvic floor dysfunction), make sure to get plenty of fiber and drink water to avoid constipation.
+Dietary changes can make bowel movements easier and less painful for patients with coccydynia.

 Taking Pain Management to the Next Level

-If at home remedies for coccydynia aren’t working for you, then you may need to take things to the next level.
+If at-home remedies for coccydynia aren’t working for you, then you may need to take things to the next level.
 The following interventions involve receiving the aid of a licensed medical professional:

 • Chiropractic Care: Chiropractic care for coccydynia often involves receiving “manual manipulation,” aka an adjustment.
 During the adjustment, your chiropractor will use his or her hands to reposition the bones that make up the sacrococcygeal joint: the sacrum and the coccyx.